 The Urban Walk invites participants to explore Kings Cross from a different perspective.
 We enter into a range of different spaces and places in the area and explore a range of ideas and questions including:

 On the Urban Walk participants hear from one of the Rough Edges patrons who openly share their stories.
 We pay the speakers for their time and work.

 Much of our Urban Exposure work is with students from secondary schools, from years 9 to 12.

 But we also run Urban Exposure programmes for adults.
 We have take people from local businesses, large corporations, churches and other organisations on Urban Walks.

 For more information, or to make a booking, please contact Penny Barletta at firstname.lastname@example.org

 In the month of October, we encourage our volunteers and supporters to go all out in fundraising for us.

 In 2016 we raised $57,000 for Rough Edges during Roughtober- an all time record for us.
-The money we raise enables us to operate Roughies with confidence, knowing that we will be able to cover the costs of operating in 2016.
+The money we raised enables us to operate Roughies with confidence, knowing that we will be able to cover the costs of operating.

 Throw an event in Roughtober